StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

-We highly recommend that you inform all employees about the selected deletion period to make sure they can download their documents before they're automatically deleted from Skribble.
+We recommend informing all employees about the selected deletion period.
+They might need to download their documents before they're deleted from Skribble.

 .. image:: deletion_period_click_save4.png
     :class: with-shadow